 We make sure that everyone who applies for a real estate licence is suitable for licensing.
-All applicants must complete a criminal record check, and every application is reviewed to ensure that the individual meets RECBC’s Good Reputation Guidelines.
+All applicants must complete a criminal record check, and every application is reviewed to ensure that the individual meets RECBC’s Good Reputation, Suitability and Fitness Guidelines.

 We make sure every new licensee is qualified to practice.
 RECBC sets high standards for real estate licensing courses and exams, which are delivered by the Sauder School of Business at the University of British Columbia.

 We mandate and oversee the required Relicensing Education Program for real estate licensees.
 In order to renew their licence every two years, all real estate licensees must complete mandatory continuing education.

 We auditreal estatebrokerages to ensure that trust fund accounting procedures are followed, that books and records are properly maintained, and that all required business processes are in place to safeguard consumers.